chizzyedoka/Data-Wrangling-using-Twitter-API/README.md

-# Udacity-Data-Science-Nano-Degree-Projects
+# Data Wrangling using Twitter API
-Query twitter api to get data of a WeRateDogs twitter account
+Query twitter api to get data of a WeRateDogs twitter account and then analyze and visualize this data to generate useful insights